linked-db/linked-ql/README.md

 <tr><td>
 <details _name="features"><summary>Diff-based migration</summary>

-Whereas schema evolution remains a drag across the board, it comes as a particularly nifty experience in Linked QL!
+Whereas schema evolution remains a drag in the database tooling ecosystem, it comes as a particularly nifty experience in Linked QL!
 As against the conventional script-based migrations approach, Linked QL follows a diff-based approach that lets you manage your entire DB structure <ins>declaratively</ins> out of a single `schema.json` (or `schema.yml`) file! *(See ➞ [Migrations](https://github.com/linked-db/linked-ql/wiki/Migrations))*

 ##### └ *Preview:*